haradhanadhikary/PbPbprotonintermittency/README.md

    (N.B: for preliminary results, acceptance maps were created with Ar+Sc 13A, 30A MC due to lack of EPOS MC data of Pb+Pb MC)

-## MC comparison and exclusion-plots
+## MC comparison and exclusion-plots:

 (maybe not part of final release but needed for publication)